yamaton/fishbase-scraper/README.md

 $ python to_csv.py
 ```

-Note that part #1 and #2 were separated because #1 is parallelizable while #2 is not.
+Note that the step #1 and #2 were separated because #1 is parallelizable while #2 is not.